stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+###October 12, 2014
+The Cobertura plugin now supports Cobertura 2.1, and is a part of Gradle 2.1's plugin repository.
+See the Usage section for more details.
 ###June 11, 2014
 Gradle has made the first 2.0 release candidate available, and it looks like the cobertura plugin works fine with Gradle 2.0.